RyuuXS/Reforestation/README.md

-## What do you call a cow with two legs?
-Lean beef.
+## How do you make a hankie dance?
+Put a little boogie in it.